-By Daniel Janeway.
-Last Updated 13th May 2022.
+By Cat Mulligan.
+Last Updated 12th October March 2023.
 Being injured at work can be frightening, humiliating and painful.
 The last thing you need to deal with is the threat of being sacked because of it when it wasn’t your fault.
 As an employee, you may be worried that your contract will be terminated after an accident in the workplace that wasn’t your fault.
 You might even be considering not saying anything about your injuries out of fear.
 If you are asking the question ‘can I be sacked for having an accident at work?’ this article can help.

 We explain the law around an injury at work and how you could claim for unfair dismissal if your boss tries to sack you after an accident that was not your fault.
 You can reach out to our advisors if you’d like free legal advice on your options.
 Simply: